Forbes

 How to Evaluate IDP Software

-A structured evaluation typically covers:
+A structured evaluation usually covers:

 • Document compatibility — can it handle the range of formats, languages, and structures (structured, semi-structured, unstructured) your organization actually deals with?